OlegMishin/FlashROM/README.md

 An adapter for TL866 to program the flash memory.
 It based on the circuit: https://proghq.org/wiki/index.php/TL866_TSOP48_adapter

-Four wirec required to be connected between the adapter and FlashROM:
+Four wires required to be connected between the adapter and FlashROM(as shown below):
 A18, #BSY, #RST and #WE.

 ![image](https://user-images.githubusercontent.com/81614352/170577765-ba97ef12-a939-4824-9e7f-c49a6ee713c4.png)